tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 ### Practice Makes Perfect: Utilize Question Banks

 Each USMLE test is a marathon of sorts - you have a ton of questions to complete in a set time frame.
 So a key part of your preparation needs to include practice questions.
 We recommend that you **complete as many questions as you can from the [UWorld](https://www.uworld.com/) question bank for your test.
 If you exhaust that resource, then move on to the [AMBOSS](https://www.amboss.com/us) question bank**.
-Just keep practicing as much as you can!
+Just keep practicing as much as you can
 However, here's a cautionary note: When you are completing these practice questions, make sure that you can justify your answers every time.
 You need to be clear on why each answer is correct, and also why the other options are incorrect.
 Go over your missed questions in detail to ensure that you understand where you made the error in your reasoning and answer choice.

 **Make sure that you are also timing yourself as you take these practice questions**.
 The USMLE test will be timed, so you need to get in the habit of completing the questions following the same time blocks that you will encounter in the actual exam.
-That way, your USMLE test day will almost feel like another day in your study session!
+That way, your USMLE test day will almost feel like another day in your study session

 ### Take NBME Self-Assessments